firebase/firebase-js-sdk/.changeset/yellow-suns-clean.md

 '@firebase/auth': patch
 ---

-Prevent React Native logging a warning about deprecation of `AsyncStorage` if user has provided the non-deprecated version.
+Prevent React Native from logging a warning about deprecation of `AsyncStorage` if the developer has provided the non-deprecated version.